helmutschneider/ZoomCollectionView/README.md

 ```

 How the layout recalculates its attributes is implementation specific but an example
-can be found in `ScalingGridLayout`.
+can be found in [ScalingFlowLayout.swift](Source/ScalingFlowLayout.swift).

 ## What works
 - Scrolling